Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 <img src ='assets/geo_analysis_geometry_17.png'>

 In order to compute the length of all cables per administrative area, it's essential that both datasets adhere to the same mapping system.
-We have two options: either re-project `nl_administrative_areas` to SRID 28992, or reproject `nl_cables_stations` to SRID 32231.
+We have two options: either project `nl_administrative_areas` to SRID 28992, or project `nl_cables_stations` to SRID 32231.
 For this exercise, let's choose the first option.

 Run the following query:
 ```
 SELECT t1.province_name,
        sum(st_length(t2.geometry)) AS cables_length
-FROM geolab.geometry.nl_administrative_areas t1,
+FROM geolab.geometry.nl_administrative_areas AS t1,
-     geolab.geometry.nl_cables_stations t2
+     geolab.geometry.nl_cables_stations AS t2
 WHERE st_intersects(st_transform(t1.geometry, 28992), t2.geometry)
   AND t1.type = 'Province'
 GROUP BY 1